 Significant statistical relationships and differences were tested using nonparametric procedures of Kruskal-Wallis (K-W), and Kolmogorov-Smirnov (K-S) test.
 The choice of the non parametric tests was determined by the qualitative nature of the data set which consisted of dependent and independent variables of nominal and ordinal types.
 Therefore, using parametric statistics to analyse such data would be a violation of statistical principles (Agresti, 1996; Field, 2006; Tabachnick & Fidell, 2007).
 As the statistical distribution of responses between groups with LID hands-on experience versus the groups with theoretical knowledge alone cannot be assumed with a fair degree of certainty, the nonparametric K-S test was the most suitable to assess any significant difference (Siegel & Castellan, 1988).
-The K-S test can pick up differences between the groups regardless of the nature of differences, since it was not known beforehand how such differences between the groups might manifest, because a two-sided K-S test is sensitive to any kind of difference in the distribution of two samples: difference in location (central tendency), dispersion, asymmetry, etc. (Siegel & Castellan, 1988).
+The K-S test can pick up differences between the groups regardless of the nature of differences, since it was not known beforehand how such difference in the distribution of two samples: difference in location (central tendency), dispersion, asymmetry, etc. (Siegel & Castellan, 1988).
 It was hypothesized that an individual's length (duration) of experience as a practitioner would influence LID infrastructure implementation decisions.
 The K-W test was used to test for significant differences between respondents (grouped according to each individual's years of experience) and five suggested major barriers to LID implementation.
 The principal barriers were: technical factor, economic factor, risk factor, social factor, and institutional factor.
-Differences were assessed with a 99% confidence interval and $\alpha \le 0.05$ level of significance.
+Differences were assessed with a 99% confidence interval and $\alpha \leq 0.05$ level of significance.